Empire of Japan

 Under the slogans of "Enrich the Country, Strengthen the Armed Forces" (Note: 富国強兵, fukoku kyōhei) and "Promote Industry" (Note: 殖産興業, shokusan kōgyō) which followed the Boshin War and the restoration of power to the emperor from the shogun, Japan underwent a period of large-scale industrialization and militarization, often regarded as the fastest modernization of any country to date.
-All of these aspects contributed to Japan's emergence as a great power following the First Sino-Japanese War, the Boxer Rebellion, the Russo-Japanese War, and World War I. Economic and political turmoil in the 1920s, including the Great Depression, led to the rise of militarism, nationalism, statism and authoritarianism, during which Japan joined the Axis alliance with Nazi Germany and Fascist Italy, conquering a large part of the Asia–Pacific; during this period, the Imperial Japanese Army (IJA) and the Imperial Japanese Navy (IJN) committed numerous atrocities and war crimes, including the Nanjing Massacre.
-There has been a debate over defining the political system of Japan as a dictatorship, which has been disputed due by the absence of a dictator, and over calling it fascist.
-The other suggested terms were para-fascism, militarism, corporatism, totalitarianism, and police state.
+Economic and political turmoil in the 1920s, including the Great Depression, led to the rise of militarism, nationalism, statism and totalitarianism, during which Japan joined the Axis alliance with Nazi Germany and Fascist Italy, conquering a large part of the Asia–Pacific; during this period, the Imperial Japanese Army (IJA) and the Imperial Japanese Navy (IJN) committed numerous atrocities and war crimes, including the Nanjing Massacre.
+There has been some debate over defining the political system of the Empire of Japan as a dictatorship, due to the absence of a dictator, as well as calling it fascist.
+Other suggested terms are para-fascism, militarism, corporatism, totalitarianism, and police state.

-The Imperial Japanese Armed Forces initially achieved large-scale military successes during the Second Sino-Japanese War and the Pacific War.
+The Imperial Japanese Armed Forces initially achieved large-scale military successes during the Second Sino-Japanese War and the Pacific War, most notably in the attack on Pearl Harbor in Hawaii on 7 December 1941.
 However, from 1942 onwards, and particularly after decisive Allied advances at Midway Atoll and Guadalcanal, Japan was forced to adopt a defensive stance against the United States.
 The American-led island-hopping campaign led to the eventual loss of many of Japan's Oceanian island possessions in the following three years.
 Eventually, the American military captured Iwo Jima and Okinawa Island, leaving the Japanese mainland unprotected and without a significant naval defense force.
+The situation became desperate for Japan as they faced a two-front war due to the Soviet invasion of Manchuria, in addition to the United States dropping two atomic bombs on Hiroshima and Nagasaki with overwhelming destructive power.
+Plans had been made for an Allied invasion of mainland Japan, but were shelved after Japan accepted unconditional surrender under the Potsdam Declaration on 14 August 1945.

-By August 1945, plans had been made for an Allied invasion of mainland Japan, but were shelved after Japan surrendered in the face of a major breakthrough by the Western Allies and the Soviet Union, with the atomic bombings of Hiroshima and Nagasaki and the Soviet invasion of Manchuria.
-The Pacific War officially came to an end on September 2, 1945, leading to the beginning of the Allied occupation of Japan, during which United States military leader Douglas MacArthur administered the country.
-In 1947, through Allied efforts, a new Japan's constitution was enacted, officially ending the Japanese Empire and forming modern Japan.
+On 15 August 1945, the Japanese Emperor announced Japanese surrender to the Allies on the radio.
+However, the Pacific War only officially came to an end on 2 September 1945, leading to the end of the Empire of Japan and the beginning of the Allied occupation of Japan, during which United States military commander Douglas MacArthur administered the country.
+In 1947, through Allied efforts, a new Japanese constitution was enacted, officially ending the Japanese Empire and forming modern Japan.
 During this time, the Imperial Japanese Armed Forces were dissolved.
 It was later replaced by the current Japan Self-Defense Forces in 1954.
-Reconstruction under the Allied occupation continued until 1952, consolidating the modern Japanese constitutional monarchy.
+Reconstruction under the Allied occupation continued until 1952, when the Treaty of San Francisco as a peace treaty took effect.

 In total, the Empire of Japan had three emperors: Meiji, Taishō, and Shōwa.
-The Imperial era came to an end partway through Shōwa's reign, and he remained emperor until 1989.
+The Imperial era came to an end partway through Shōwa's reign, and he remained emperor until his death in 1989.